BarnettZhang/Method_Naming_for_Python/README.md

 ## Requirements

-The CodeBerTa model requires transformers and pytorch to run.
+The CodeBERTa model requires transformers and pytorch to run.
 You could install trnasformers with the following command:

     pip install transformers